andresaltarin/congenial-engine/README.md

 Hello!

-My name is Andres Saltarin Torreglosa, I am a student of mechatronic engineering and electrical engineering at the Bolivar Technological University.
+My name is Andres Saltarin Torreglosa, I am a student of mechatronic engineering and electrical engineering at the Bolivar Technological University, in Cartagena Colombia.